Ashmyany: World War II

-Soviet occupation

 Following the Soviet-German invasion of Poland in 1939, the Soviet Union occupied the area until 1941.
 Ashmyany was given to the Byelorussian Soviet Socialist Republic.
-Ashmyany was a raion center in Vileyka Voblast between 1939 and 1941.
+Ashmyany was a raion center in Vileyka Region between 1939 and 1941.
 At the very end of the Soviet occupation, on the night of June 22 and morning of June 23, 1941, the NKVD murdered and buried in one mass grave 57 Polish prisoners from Ashmyany.

-German occupation

-During the Nazi occupation, which began June 25, 1941, the Jews of Ashmyany and their spiritual leader Rabbi Zew Wawa Morejno were ghettoized.
-After the Wehrmacht drove out the Soviet occupiers, Ašmena was part of the Generalbezirk Litauen in Reichskommissariat Ostland in 1941-1944.

-Soviet reoccupation
+The town was captured by German forces on June 25, 1941.
+Around two weeks later, the Germans committed a massacre of some 40 Jews and Poles, accused of collaboration with the Soviets.
+After the Wehrmacht drove out the Soviet occupiers, the town was part of the Generalbezirk Litauen in Reichskommissariat Ostland in 1941–1944.
+On July 26, 1941, the Einsatzkommando 9 committed a massacre of 527 adult male Jews.
+Either in September or October 1941, a ghetto was established for Jews from the town and nearby villages.
+The Jews were subjected to overcrowding, foot shortages and single executions.
+In August 1942, 280 Jews (80 men and 200 women) were deported to forced labour in German-occupied Lithuania.
+On 23 October 1942, the German occupiers with the participation of the Jewish Police from Wilno rounded up and massacred 406 elderly Jews.
+In March and April 1943, the ghetto was liquidated and Jews were deported to forced labour camps in occupied Lithuania or to the Vilna Ghetto, whereas 713 people were massacred in the Ponary massacre.

 On July 7, 1944, it was reoccupied by the Red Army during the Vilnius offensive.
 In 1945, the town was annexed by the USSR to the Byelorussian SSR.
-After 1944, the town was once more part of Vileyka Voblast, and between 1944 and 1960 it was incorporated into Molodechno Voblast until that Voblast was disestablished.
-At that point Ashmyany became part of the Hrodna Voblast, where it remains today.
+After 1944, the town was once more part of Vileyka Region, and between 1944 and 1960 it was incorporated into Molodechno Region until that region was disestablished.
+At that point Ashmyany became part of the Grodno Region, where it remains today.